TruClient/UISamples/README.md

 * <a href="#Worklight"> Worklight</a>

 These frameworks create apps that don't require users to update their app.
-Since JavaScript is dynamically sent from the server, updates can without re-submitting to the app store.
+Since JavaScript is dynamically sent from the server, apps can be updated dynamically without re-submitting to the app store (which can take days or even not at all).

+More importantly, the faster speed of development and testing shifts time to improving the UX and better marketing.

 NOTE: <a href="#Appcelerator"> Appcelerator</a> is not scripted in TruClient because the resulting app is compiled into native code, and thus rather than JavaScript being exchanged with the server.